esonderegger/fecfile/README.md

 ## Why?
 The FEC makes a ton of data available via the "export" links on the main site and the [developer API](https://api.open.fec.gov/developers/).
 For cases where those data sources are sufficient, they are almost certainly the easiest/best way to go.
 A few cases where one might need to be digging into raw filings are:

-- Getting information from individual itemizations including addresses
+- Getting information from individual itemizations including addresses.
+(The FEC doesn't include street addresses in bulk downloads.)
 - Getting data as soon as it has been filed, instead of waiting for it to be coded.
 (The FEC generally codes all filings received by 7pm eastern by 7am the next day.
 However, that means that a filing received at 11:59pm on Monday wouldn't be available until 7am on Wednesday, for example.)
-- Getting more data than the rate-limit on the developer API would allow
+- Getting more data than the rate-limit on the developer API would allow.
-- Maintaining ones own database with all relevant campaign finance data, perhaps synced with another data source
+- Maintaining one's own database with all relevant campaign finance data, perhaps synced with another data source.

 Raw filings can be found by either downloading the [bulk data](https://www.fec.gov/data/advanced/?tab=bulk-data) zip files or from http requests like [this](http://docquery.fec.gov/dcdev/posted/1229017.fec).
 This library includes helper methods for both.